jonnonz1/nz-statute-book/acts/public/2025/equal-pay-amendment-act-2025.md

 This Act is the Equal Pay Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 14 May 2025.

 ### 3 Principal Act
 This Act amends the Equal Pay Act 1972.